The Art of Aquascaping

 If you want the cheapest option for this thing and don’t mind some project, you can make your tank CO2.
 The ingredients are all available in hardware stores, so you don’t have to worry about the materials.

 You need to craft a basic diffuser, which you would inject directly into the aquarium’s filter.
 You could never go wrong with that method, but the every-few-weeks refill takes quite the attention and time.

 However, if you are patient enough, this affordable option could work for you.

-NiolcG Aquatics’ Glass Co2 Drop Checker with 4dkh/PH Solution is the best-pressurized CO2 in the market, which almost all aquarists use these days.
+NiolcG Aquatics’ Glass Co2 Drop Checker with 4dkh/PH Solution is a popular pressurized CO2 in the market, which many aquarists use these days.
 The formula has a pre-mixed fluid, so it has the most accurate measurement and ensures secure CO2 releases.

 The dropper style also makes it easy to use.
 On top of that, the solution provides optimal CO2 concentration, so all the plants get even exposures.

 The last but not the least component to ensure your plants complete the art of aquascaping is liquid fertilizer.
 The volume of the liquid fertilizer you put into the tank depends on how much CO2 and lighting you have, as the following items do the most work in nourishing your plants.